crowdcoinChain/crowdcoin-1/README.md

 * Paste these into the text document you created earlier as you will need them in the next step.
 ***

-# Section E: Connecting & Starting the masternode
+# Part E: Connecting & Starting the masternode

 ***Step 1***
 * Go to the tools tab within the wallet and click open "masternode configuration file"